kristijorgji/kxypto_bot/README.md

 1. run `yarn install`
 2. copy `.env.example` into `.env.` and fill in your values

+It is recommended to use fast Solana nodes.

+Private ones like https://chainstack.com/ work better

 # CLI

 This project offers a cli for the most frequently needed standalone commands